divyavakati/Resume/README.md

 <pre><b>PROFESSIONAL EXPERIENCE</b>
 </pre>

+<p><b>Intern At Microsoft June'16 to Till Date</b></br>
+• Developed an internal portal for Leap(Industry explorers) program using JavaScript, HTML, CSS and SQL.</br>
+• Processed Huge data using Scope scripts and created dashboards for analyzing monthly and daily events using LensExplorer and PowerBI.</br>
+• Working on implementing throttling feature in one of the Notification Jobs in Azure Resource Manager using C#.</br>
 <p><b>Android Developer.
 Oct’15 to Dec’15</b><br>
 Developed a mobile application for real estate company, which helps buyers to get the details about a property, agents etc.<br>
 • Developed Agent screens using API 23: Android 6.0 (Marshmallow), ADT Plug-in and Android SDK, XML.<br>